Earn weekly rewards on your crypto

 The Ledger Nano S (top) compared to the Ledger Nano S Plus (bottom).
 Note the improved screen.

-It retains the USB shape with sliding protective hinge.
-The USB-C connector is actually a huge upgrade over the old Micro-USB, which was difficult to connect.
+It retains the USB shape with sliding protective hinge and the USB-C connector is a huge upgrade over the old Micro-USB, which was difficult to connect.

 Is the Ledger Nano S Plus Safe?

-Hardware wallets have an innate advantage over software wallets because they store your private keys on device (never connected to the internet directly).
+Hardware wallets have an innate advantage over software versions because they store your private keys on device (never connected to the internet directly).
 That’s the reason they are referred to as “cold storage”.

 Ledger Nano S Plus has been fully certified by French cybersecurity agency ANSSI (like all Ledger devices).
 It has a secure element chip onboard that stores your private keys and signs transactions.

-Like all Ledger wallets the device is secured by a 4-8 digit pin in addition the to password that will be used with your corresponding wallet software (such as Ledger Live).
-If your Ledger wallet is lost or otherwise compromised you can recover your crypto using your 24-word recovery phrase.
+Like all Ledger wallets, the device is secured by a 4-8 digit pin in addition the to password that will be used with your corresponding wallet software (such as Ledger Live).
+If your wallet is lost or otherwise compromised you can recover your crypto using your 24-word recovery phrase.

-It should be noted that the company Ledger did have some of its customer’s data leak in 2021.
+It should be mentioned that Ledger did have some of its customer’s data leak in 2021.
 Rogue actors at a e-commerce partner Shopify were hacked and a number of Ledger’s customer’s email, addresses and phone numbers were exposed.

 What’s in the Box?